-How does one proceed further after finalisation of the Site in case of a residential building?
+How does one proceed further after finalization of the Site in case of a residential building?

-Once the site has been finalized, you need to conceptualise House plans done by professional, experienced Architects.
+Once the site has been finalized, you need to conceptualize House plans done by professional, experienced Architects.

 THE MORE QUALITY TIME SPENT AT THIS STAGE, THE BETTER:

-This shall save a lot of costs, breakage, remodelling, improve efficiency and achieve good synchronisation at work.
+This shall save a lot of costs, breakage, remodeling, improve efficiency and achieve good synchronization at work.